 At the end of each semester, parents or guardians of each student in grades 9 -12 who does not have a cumulative grade point average of 2.5 (GPA) as required for graduation pursuant to Florida Statutes 1003.43(5) will be notified that the student is at risk of not meeting graduation requirement.

 Student's Decrease in Grade

-A conference with the parent should be held when there is a marked difference in student achievement from the previous reporting period, such as a decrease of more than one letter grade.
+A conference with the parent should be held when there is more than one letter grade drop from the previous reporting period.